-In the food service industry, sanitation and safety are extremely important.
-To keep equipment operators and end consumers safe, there are a variety of certifying and testing agencies who work to verify that restaurant equipment meet specific requirements.
-These decals and labels are to record the necessary equipment inspections requires by local and state health and safety codes.
-With a certification sticker, the employees who use any of the equipment feel secure in knowing they’re using a meat slicer that won’t deprive them of an appendage they’d like to keep around.
-Over time, kitchen exhaust hoods, ducts, and fans will collect grease which will restrict air flow, reducing overall efficiency of the system as well as become an extreme fire hazard.
-These types of equipment need to be periodically inspected and the results and dates recorded on the equipment.
+In the food service industry, sanitation and safety are extremely important to keep equipment operators and end consumers safe.
+Use our decals and labels to record equipment inspections required by local and state health and safety codes.
+With a certification sticker, for example, employees can feel secure in knowing they’re using a meat slicer that won’t deprive them of an appendage they’d like to keep around.
+Over time, kitchen exhaust hoods, ducts, and fans will collect grease which restricts air flow.
+This reduces overall efficiency of the system and becomes an extreme fire hazard.
+Therefore your staff should inspect these types of equipment and record results and dates on equipment inspection decals.

 Make sure everyone in the restaurant, cafeteria, or lunch room is keeping everything clean and sanitary with the help of effective food safety signs.
 In close quarters, it’s even more important to prevent contamination to keep employees and customers safe.
-Hand washing, wearing hairnets and gloves, cooking and storing food at proper temperatures, fire and heat safety procedures and food contamination are just a few of the hundreds issues you face if you operate a food prep area.
-Keep your employees and customers safe with the help of food prep and kitchen safety signs that clearly mark hazards and food prep rules.
+Employees must be reminded to wash hands and wear hairnets and gloves.
+They must cook and store food at proper temperatures.
+They must follow fire and heat safety procedures to avoid food contamination.
+These are just a few of the hundreds issues you face if you operate a food prep area.
+Keep your employees and customers safe with the help of food prep decals and kitchen safety signs that clearly mark hazards and food prep rules.

-No Smoking signs and decals help you get into compliance with your state, property or company no smoking laws.
-They help make it crystal clear to everyone where smoking is not permitted.
+No smoking signs and decals help you comply with state, property and company no smoking laws.
+These decals make it crystal clear to your clients where they can and cannot smoke.
 The Smoke-free Illinois Act protects the public by prohibiting smoking in public places and within 15 feet of any entrance, exit, windows that open, or ventilation intake of a public place.
-Public places include, but are not limited to, restaurants, bars, bowling alleys, private clubs and gaming facilities.
+The law defines public places to include restaurants, bars, bowling alleys, private clubs and gaming facilities.